mvallet91/ELAT/_docs/technical.md

     - **Not necessary** Write from scratch in JavaScript

-- Database
+- Database Tools

     - [JsStore](https://github.com/ujjwalguptaofficial/JsStore) + [SQLWeb](https://github.com/ujjwalguptaofficial/sqlweb) + [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) SQLWeb parses regular SQL queries into api calls for JsStore, which is an SQL-focused wrapper for IndexedDB, a local key-value store in most modern browsers.
 Might be problematic when adding new rows from logs, and for the metrics queries (especially JOINS) already created in SQL.

-    - [WebStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) **(worst option)** to store JS serialized objects: localStorage (persist in browser) or sessionStorage (cleared when browser is closed), Max 5 MB Chrome, 10 MB Firefox, per origin

-#### Existing Tools
+#### Existing Alternatives for edX Analytics

-- edX [Analytics](https://github.com/edx/edx-analytics-pipeline) and Insights](https://edx.readthedocs.io/projects/edx-insights/en/latest/): Proprietary pipeline for the edX [analytics dashboard](https://github.com/edx/edx-analytics-dashboard) and [edX Insights](https://edx.readthedocs.io/projects/edx-insights/en/latest/index.html#)
+- edX [Analytics](https://github.com/edx/edx-analytics-pipeline) and [Insights](https://edx.readthedocs.io/projects/edx-insights/en/latest/): Proprietary pipeline for the edX [analytics dashboard](https://github.com/edx/edx-analytics-dashboard) and [edX Insights](https://edx.readthedocs.io/projects/edx-insights/en/latest/index.html#)

 - Event log parser [pyedx](https://github.com/epfl-cede/pyedx): Written in Python, it parses the edX log file into CEDE (Center for Digital Education) format JSON, used by the Ecole Polytecnique Federale de Lausanne (EPFL)